Defy gravity, reclaim your confidence

 Will I need breast implants too?

-This is a personal decision, and the answer depends on your goals for your appearance as well as the amount of volume that may need to be restored to achieve an aesthetically pleasing results.
+This is a personal decision, and the answer depends on your goals for your appearance as well as the amount of volume that may need to be restored to achieve aesthetically pleasing results.
 The need for a plastic surgeon with extensive experience with this complex issue cannot be overemphasized.

 Dr. Samaha will listen to your goals and help you achieve them with the appropriate technique and will advise you on the pros and cons of using an implant.
 The decision on whether to use an implant with a breast lift, or instead of a breast lift, needs to be made after very careful consideration.
 Learn more about breast lift with augmentation»Before & After »

-How is breast lift surgery done?
+How is breast lift done at Boston Plastic Surgery?